-In 2017, 14% of Allen County African Americans were diagnosed with diabetes and 40% were diagnosed with high blood pressure.
-74% of African Americans were either overweight or obese by Body Mass Index (BMI).
-71% of Allen County African American current drinkers had five or more alcoholic drinks (for males) or 4 or more drinks (for females) on an occasion in the last month and would be considered binge drinkers by definition.
+In 2017, 14% of Allen County African Americans were diagnosed with diabetes, and 40% were diagnosed with high blood pressure.
+Seventy-four percent (74%) of African Americans were either overweight or obese by Body Mass Index (BMI).
+Seventy-one percent (71%) of Allen County African American current drinkers had five or more alcoholic drinks (for males) or 4 or more drinks (for females) on an occasion in the last month and would be considered binge drinkers by definition.
 More than two-fifths (41%) of African American adults were limited in some way because of a physical, mental or emotional problem.